KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-VolvoOnCall by eouia](https://github.com/eouia/MMM-VolvoOnCall)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-03-28.
 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 2. The branch name is 'master'.
 Consider renaming it to 'main'.